Privacy notice for Charity Commission outreach events

 4. How we will process your personal data

-Personal data you provide is entered securely via the UK GDPR-compliant third-party booking system or MS Teams Live Event hosting platform.
+Personal data you provide is entered securely via the UK GDPR-compliant third-party booking system or MS Teams Town Hall hosting platform.
 During a digital outreach event, any personal data submitted via the Q&A window may be visible to other attendees, the Commission and any guest speakers (as advertised in advance of the event) but will not be retained after the event – as explained in Section 2 above.
+Photographs taken at in person events will be taken on Commission devices and stored on our secure systems but may be shared with other organisations or individuals or made publicly available for the purposes set out in section 3 above.
 All other personal data you provide will only be accessible to Commission staff responsible for managing outreach events and any necessary event partners – as explained in Section 7 below.
 The relevant privacy notices will be publicised in the event invitation and joining instructions.

-Prior to this removal of personal data, two follow up emails from the Commission will be sent to the email provided when using the UK GDPR-compliant third-party booking platform, which may include the joining instructions, anonymous pre- and post-event feedback questionnaires and the PowerPoint slides after the event.
-After the removal of personal data (please see Section 6 for more information), the Commission may contact charities that are recorded as having previously attended an outreach event in order to gain sector feedback to inform its planning and approach.
-These communications will not identify which individual attended the outreach event on behalf of the charity and will be directed towards the charity’s main contact address.
+Emails from the Commission will be sent to the email provided when using the UK GDPR-compliant third-party booking platform, which may include the joining instructions, anonymous pre- and post-event feedback questionnaires and the PowerPoint slides after the event.
+The Commission may also contact individuals that are recorded as having attended an outreach event in order to gain feedback to inform its planning, approach and impact.

 The table sets out the legal basis on which we process the information received when you book onto or attend a Commission outreach event.